joshualande/joshualande.github.io/_drafts/2014-02-07-learn-sql-information-retrieval.md

 ---
 layout: post
-title: Find What You Need to Know By Querying in SQL
+title: How to Querying in SQL Witht he SELECT Statement
 comments: true
 ---